-CA: Apply 2 to 4 pounds per acre in late Fall or early Winter after the last cultivation.
-Apply before weeds germinate or to emerging seedlings.
-Direct spray to cover the area between the rows and at the base of Artichoke plants, keeping contact with crop plants at a minimum.
-Aerial application is prohibited.
+CA: Apply 1.6 to 3.2 quarts per acre in late Fall or early Winter after the last cultivation before weeds germinate or to emerging seedlings.
+Direct spray to cover the area between the rows and at the base of Artichoke plants, keeping contact with plants at a minimum.
+AERIAL APPLICATION IS PROHIBITED.